geniusworks/digital-archive-maker/IMPROVEMENTS.md

 - **Duplicate removal** - Only stores unique genre names (no artist/album examples)
 - **Improved cache handling** - Better timeout and retry logic for reliable API calls
 - **Smart cache bypassing** - Force modes bypass cache for untagged files to ensure fresh lookups
+- **Real-time unresolved file logging** - Files with no genre appear in log immediately for manual review
+- **Fresh log reset** - Each run starts with clean unresolved files log (no accumulation)
 - **Historical preservation** - Maintains audit trail of genre improvements

 ## Current capabilities (from this repo)